newmanix/it115-fl20-bio-10/issue_template.md

-###_MASTER TEMPLATE: Use for bugs, tasks, and future requests.
-Also, label accordingly, using the labels on the right.
+###_ISSUE TEMPLATE: Use for bugs, tasks, and feature requests.
+Label accordingly, using the labels on the right.

-###_Issue Type - is it a bug, a task, or a future request?:
+###_Issue Type - is this a bug, task, or feature request?:

 ###_Severity (1-4; 1 - not severe, 4 - very severe):

 ###_Priority (1-4; 1 - lowest priority, 4 - highest priority):

-###_Synopsis - describe bug/task/future request, in more detail:
+###_Synopsis - describe bug/task/feature request, in more detail: